nemanjajelisijevic/javaDaemon/README.md

 Daemonengine is a library that holds the classes needed to run the Daemons.

-Daemonprocessor is an annotation processor that generates the Daemon class (.java source file using Javapoet and Java apt api) with dependencies to the daemonengine lib, by parsing your prototype class.
+Daemonprocessor is an annotation processor that generates the Daemon class (.java source file using Javapoet and Java apt api) with dependencies to the daemonengine lib, by parsing users prototype class.

 Some clarification with an example: